-Prior to the recent turmoil in global financial markets, the oil and gas exploration industry enjoyed generally sustained growth, fueled primarily by historically high commodity prices for oil and natural gas.
+Prior to the turmoil in global financial markets that arose in the fall of 2008, the oil and gas exploration industry enjoyed generally sustained growth, fueled primarily by historically high commodity prices for oil and natural gas.
 We, along with much of the seismic industry, benefited from this growth.
-These higher prices resulted in increased activity within the oil and gas industry and, in turn, resulted in an increased demand for seismic services.
-In recent months, we have seen significant declines in the prices for oil and natural gas.
+These higher commodity prices resulted in increased activity within the oil and gas industry and, in turn, resulted in an increased demand for seismic services.
+Following the onset of the financial crisis, we saw significant declines in the prices for oil and natural gas.
+While crude oil prices have recovered somewhat, they remain significantly below the levels seen prior to the fall of 2008.
 This decline is generally believed to be the result of a slow-down in the global economy, which, in turn, was impacted by unrest and uncertainty in global financial markets.
+Natural gas prices in North America have not recovered to the same extent as have crude oil prices.
+This is believed to be the result of the resulting decline in demand for natural gas.